DelineaXPM/delinea-platform/DelineaConnector/README.md

 download it, please refer to the [available resources](https://docs.delinea.com/dp/current/connector).

-> **_NOTE:_**  The required permissions to install and register the Delinea Connector, you must be a local administrator on the machine where you are installing Delinea Connector, so that you can copy files to Program Files, set up Windows service, and write settings to the registry.
+> **_NOTE:_**  For the required permissions to install and register the Delinea Connector, you must be a local administrator on the machine where you are installing Delinea Connector, so that you can copy files to Program Files, set up Windows service, and write settings to the registry.

 ## Installing the Delinea Connector from the Command Line